OPEC countries lose $500 million a day in oil price crash

+Brent crude futures were down by as much as 31% to $31.02 on Monday, their lowest since mid-February 2016

-With oil erasing over a third of its value overnight after a messy breakup of the OPEC+ alliance, OPEC members are bleeding over half a billion dollars a day in lost revenue, according to Reuters calculations.
+With oil erasing over a third of its value this week after a messy breakup of the OPEC+ alliance, OPEC members were bleeding over half a billion dollars a day in lost revenue, according to Reuters calculations.

 For the most part, oil is a top income source for members of the Organization of the Petroleum Exporting Countries and such a dramatic fall in prices will put strain on their economies, some of which such as Iran and Venezuela, are already on the brink.

-Brent crude futures were down by as much as 31 percent to $31.02 on Monday, their lowest since mid-February 2016.
+Brent crude futures were down by as much as 31% to $31.02 on Monday, their lowest since mid-February 2016.
 At that low, prices were down nearly $20 a barrel from a high before the meeting of OPEC and its allies on March 6.

 This means that in total, and based on their average February production, OPEC members lost more than $500 million in revenue, according to Reuters calculations.